• Skip to primary navigation

 • Pure Vanilla Extract

-• Melted Butter - Or, if desired, use a neutral flavored oil (like avocado or canola oil) in the same amount.
+• Melted Butter -If desired, use a neutral flavored oil (like avocado, canola, or vegetable oil) in the same amount.

-• Semi-Sweet Chocolate Chips or Chunks - As stated above, if using a mix that already has chocolate chips in it, reduce the amount of added chocolate chips or omit them all together.
+• Semi-Sweet Chocolate Chips or Chunks - As stated above, if using a mix that already has chocolate chips in it, reduce the amount of added chocolate chips or omit them altogether.

 Instructions